 Andrea obtained a Bachelor of Business in Human Resources Management at La Trobe University Bendigo.

-Bruce Winzar - Executive Director Information Services and Chief Information Officer
+Bruce Winzar - Executive Director Innovation and Digital Services

 Dip of Bus (Information Processing) BAS (Computing) Grad Dip Mgt